logo

 David Zazula

-With the relatively lower volume during the quarter, it seems like on the contract side, where do you view yourself in the position to capture that spot business that it seems like you're expecting to come in 2025?
+Awesome. relatively lower volume during the quarter, it seems like on the contract side.
+Where do you view yourself in the position to capture that spot business that it seems like you're expecting to come in 2025?

 speaker

 Yeah, well, one, I think that we don't know when the market will turn.
 I think the thing that we can do is put ourselves to be in the best position that we will be the customer's call whenever it does come.
-As we sit here today, we talked about in the month of October that there wasn't a lot of spot loads in projects, but where they were, we were picking them up.
-We were in the rooms with the customers helping make decisions about how to get product to the end consumers faster.
-We've got a history of being able to go out there and when the cycle turns to be able to take markets here, the things that you're watching for to see what the cycle turns are some of what Jared highlighted in his prepared commentary.
-You're watching of what the load to truck ratio is, what tender rejections are, how much capacity is exiting the market and how much demand is going up in the overall industry.
-While we're sitting here and Jared highlighted that we're at the bottom of the cycle, we think that there's a lot of room for us to be able to go up in the future and we're in a good position to be there to service the customers whenever that happens.
+As we sit here today, we talked about in the month of October that there wasn't a lot of spot loads and projects, but where they were, we were picking them up and we were in the rooms with the customers helping make decisions about how to get product to the end consumers faster.
+We've got a history of being able to go out there and when the cycle turns to be able to take market share, the things that you're watching for to see what the cycle turns are some of what Jared highlighted in his prepared commentary.
+You're watching what the load-to-truck ratio is, what tender rejections are, how much capacity is exiting the market, and how much demand is going up in the overall industry.
+And while we're sitting here, and Jared highlighted that we're at the bottom of the cycle, we think that there's a lot of room for us to be able to go up in the future, and we're in a good position to be there to service the customers whenever that happens.

 speaker